FowzanRaja/HorseRaceSimulator/README.md

 ### Prerequisites
 - Java Development Kit (JDK) 8 or higher
-- A terminal or command prompt to run the application
+- Command prompt

 ### Steps to Run the Project Locally
-1. Clone or download the repository to your local machine.
+1. Download the repository to your local machine.
-2. Navigate to the `Part1` directory where the source files are located.
+2. Go to the `Part1` folder.
-3. Compile the Java files using the following command:
+3. Compile the Java files using:
    ```sh
    javac *.java
    ```
-4. Run the application using the following command:
+4. Run the game using:
    ```sh
    java Main
    ```